lakherainfotech/Structure/README.md

-This is a c++ program which is uses strucutres, vectors, conversion etc for a library managment system
+This is a c++ program which is uses strucutres, vectors, conversion etc for a library managment system.
+It uses file for storing the data and all the data is updated in the file after the ending of program.
+Regex is also used in the program.